 In this guide I’m going to talk about how you can get started with Team Fortress 2 trading as a new trader.
 I will try to make this guide with as little fluff as possible, with a mix of methods how you can make profit and also links to guides that I think is worth checking out.
-I’ll try to be as thorough as possible so people that are complete new to trading can get started with the help of this guide, if a topic is old news to you just skip ahead and move onto the next one and maybe you’ll learn something new in the next section.
+I’ll try and be as thorough as possible so people that are complete new in the trading world can get started with the help of this guide, if a topic is old news to you just skip ahead and move onto the next one and maybe you’ll learn something new in the next section.

 Down below you can see what topics the guide talks about, just click on any of the topics to skip ahead, or just start reading from the start.

 - The basic of Trading